mrismanaziz/Reforestation/README.md

-## The best time on a clock is 6:30--hands down.
+## I'm practicing for a bug-eating contest and I've got butterflies in my stomach.